14 Tips for Transitioning to Stay at Home Mom

 That doesn’t sound so bad, right?

-When I first started this stay at home thing, I only had one kiddo.
+When I first left the workforce to become a stay-at-home mom, I only had one kiddo.
 But shortly thereafter, we found out I was pregnant.

 Let me just say, life with one was so much easier than the craziness that came with our second.